 Tampering with your Intoxalock device or its connections to your vehicle will put you in even worse shape than before.
 Attempting to bypass your breathalyzer will mean more trouble with the law, more fines and more trouble getting around due to driving restrictions.

 Trying to get around your IID requirement might be a tempting thought, but it can end up as a major setback for you.
-The easiest way to make it through your IID requirement is to simply to comply with it, and prove that you are capable of choosing to drive sober.
+The easiest way to make it through your IID requirement is simply to comply with it, and prove that you are capable of choosing to drive sober.
 Once your state requirments are met, call us to scedule your appointment for removal.

 For an Intoxalock ignition interlock device price quote, call our state specialists at (833) 623-0200.